DignitySAMP/vilt-images/README.md

-# Image Uploader (VILT Stack)
+# Image Uploader

 A simple image uploading platform built with the **VILT** stack.
-Open source and designed as a showcase of my current full-stack skills.
+Open source and designed as a showcase of my current full-stack skills as well as provide a demo for using the stack.

-You can access the demo here `url_here` and authenticate using `test@example.com / test@example.com`.

-> The demo is automatically wiped every two hours.
-Any data uploaded is per-user to avoid abuse.
-The code for this is also included in the `demo` branch.
+> If you're interesting in developing an application using VILT, check out my [vilt stack starter kit](https://github.com/DignitySAMP/vilt-stack).

 ---